david-schaller/AsymmeTree/README.md

 * [Matplotlib](https://matplotlib.org/)

 The simulation of phylogenetic scenarios and sequences does not have any other dependencies.
-To use the tree reconstruction method for best match inference and the C++ implementation of the quartet method, resp., [RapidNJ](https://birc.au.dk/software/rapidnj/) and [qinfer](https://github.com/david-schaller/qinfer) must be installed.
+However, to use the tree reconstruction method for best match inference and the C++ implementation of the quartet method, resp., [RapidNJ](https://birc.au.dk/software/rapidnj/) and [qinfer](https://github.com/david-schaller/qinfer) must be installed.
 I recommend that you compile these tools on your machine, place the binaries into a persistent location and add this location to your PATH environment variable.

 ## Usage and Description